mossc001/LayZ-Flash/README.md

 6. Unplug your ESP from your computer, and plug it in again.
 Got to the Webpage of the ESP via it's DHCP IP and verify the upload is successful.

-If the above does not work correctly, try again as Windows may still be installing the drivers for the ESP COM board.
+If the above does not work correctly, try again as Windows may still be installing the drivers for the ESP COM port.